remy-abergel/linear-superres/c/README.md

 routines from the `KNL` and `I/O` source files for further operations.

-Notice that several modules of this software, dedicated to basic image manipulations in TIFF-Format, were mostly inspired from the MegaWave image processing library.
+Notice that several modules of this package, dedicated to basic image manipulations in TIFF-Format, were mostly inspired from the MegaWave image processing library.

-### Description of the kernel source files of the software
+### Description of the kernel source files of the package

-We give below a synthetic description of the kernel source files of the software.
+We give below a synthetic description of the kernel source files of the package.

 | SOURCE FILE                                                        | TYPE  | CONTENT / PURPOSE                                                                                        | RELATED PARTS OF THE COMPANION ARTICLE                        |
 |--------------------------------------------------------------------|-------|----------------------------------------------------------------------------------------------------------|---------------------------------------------------------------|